Mowafak-Bahri/Docker-Web-Server-Terrafor/README.md

 - **Docker**: The `docker/Dockerfile` is based on the official Nginx image and simply adds a custom `index.html` to replace the default Nginx welcome page.
 This image is built on the EC2 instance at startup.
 - **EC2 User Data**: The EC2 instance is an Amazon Linux 2 server.
 On launch, Terraform injects the `scripts/user_data.sh` script, which installs Docker, enables it at boot, builds the custom image using the bundled Dockerfile + HTML, and runs the container with a restart policy so it survives reboots.
-- **Networking & Load Balancing**: Instead of the default VPC, Terraform now builds a dedicated VPC (with two public subnets, route tables, and an internet gateway) plus an **Application Load Balancer** that terminates HTTPS using your ACM certificate.
+- **Networking & Load Balancing**: When `enable_alb=true`, Terraform builds a dedicated VPC (two public subnets, route tables, internet gateway) plus an **Application Load Balancer** that terminates HTTPS using your ACM certificate.
 HTTP automatically redirects to HTTPS.
+In free-tier mode we simply reuse the default VPC/subnet and expose port 80 directly.
+- **Security**:
+  - **Free Tier mode**: A single security group permits inbound HTTP (port 80) from anywhere (to stay simple and within the Free Tier).
-- **Security**: The instance’s security group only allows traffic from the ALB security group; nothing is exposed directly to the internet.
+  - **Production mode**: The instance security group only allows traffic from the ALB; nothing is exposed directly to the internet.
   No SSH access is configured by default; to enable it you must provide a key pair, add a port-22 ingress rule, and ensure IAM/security compliance.
 The S3 backend ensures state is persisted and shareable if working in a team (remember to update `terraform/backend.tf` with your bucket name and create the bucket ahead of time).
-- **Observability**: CloudWatch alarms monitor EC2 CPU usage and ALB target health, giving early warnings if the container is saturated or failing health checks.
+- **Observability**: CloudWatch alarms monitor EC2 CPU usage (all modes) and ALB target health (production mode) to provide early warnings if the container is saturated or failing health checks.

+## Architecture Modes & AWS Services

+- **Free Tier mode (default)**
+  - Resources: default VPC/subnet, single `t2.micro` EC2 instance with Docker & Nginx, security group allowing HTTP.
+  - Cost: fits entirely within the AWS Free Tier (assuming <750 instance hours and minimal data transfer).
+  - Usage: `terraform -chdir=terraform apply` (leave `enable_alb` as `false`).

+- **Production HTTPS mode (`enable_alb=true`)**
+  - Resources: dedicated VPC, two public subnets, Internet Gateway, Application Load Balancer (HTTP→HTTPS redirect), ACM certificate, per-component security groups, CloudWatch alarms for EC2 CPU and ALB target health.
+  - Cost: incurs ALB hourly + LCU charges (~$1/day) in addition to the EC2 instance.
+  - Usage: `terraform -chdir=terraform apply -var "enable_alb=true" -var "acm_certificate_arn=<your-arn>"`.

+**AWS Services Utilized**
+- Amazon EC2 (Amazon Linux 2) hosting Dockerized Nginx.
+- Docker (on EC2) serving the custom HTML page.
+- Amazon VPC + subnets + Internet Gateway (production mode).
+- AWS Application Load Balancer with ACM certificate (production mode).
+- AWS CloudWatch metric alarms (CPU + ALB health).
+- Amazon S3 (Terraform remote state) and optionally DynamoDB for state locking.
+- AWS IAM (implicit via your credentials) to provision the infrastructure.

 ## Notes